 The premiums and ceremonies are an incentive for farmers to adopt good agricultural practices and to directly support and influence improvements that will make a difference to their own communities.
 Premiums are paid by Telcar/Cargill to farmers but represent a contribution from Cargill’s customers that purchase certified products globally.

-To continuously increase the reach and impact of the companies’ program in Cameroon, a key priority of the Cargill Cocoa Promise is to further develop and professionalise farmer organisations.
-These organisations are are extraordinary multipliers to promote good agricultural practices and behavioural change in rural areas.
+To continuously increase the reach and impact of the companies’ program in Cameroon, a key priority of the Cargill Cocoa Promise is to further develop and professionalize farmer organizations.
+These organizations are extraordinary multipliers to promote good agricultural practices and behavioral change in rural areas.

 In March 2016, the Cargill Coop Academy was established in Cameroon, based on the highly successful model in Cote d’Ivoire.
-The Academy provides business education and is on target to train over 900 executives from 227 farmer organisations over four years.
-Since its March inception, 60 cooperatives have participated and their leaders have started the 28-day intensive curriculum and yearlong personalised one-on-one coaching.
-This represents a significant step towards professionalisation of farmer organisations in Cameroon.
+The Academy provides business education and is on target to train over 900 executives from 227 farmer organizations over four years.
+Since its March inception, 60 cooperatives have participated and their leaders have started the 28-day intensive curriculum and yearlong personalized one-on-one coaching.
+This represents a significant step towards professionalization of farmer organizations in Cameroon.

-Speaking on behalf of Telcar, Madame Kate said: ‘Farmer organisations are critical to accelerating our outreach in Cameroon.
-By empowering these organisations, supporting training in business skills and strengthening their business operations, we can help progress this sector for the future.
+Speaking on behalf of Telcar, Madame Kate said: ‘Farmer organizations are critical to accelerating our outreach in Cameroon.
+By empowering these organizations, supporting training in business skills and strengthening their business operations, we can help progress this sector for the future.

 Cameroon is the fourth largest producer of cocoa beans globally and it is critical that we contribute and help build a sustainable and thriving cocoa sector for farmers and their communities.